Quesitos are one of the many delicious varieties of desserts served in Puerto Rican bakeries. These sweet cheese pastries are pure perfection!

 How To Make Quesitos Bakery Style

-2. Cut the puff pastry dough.
+- Step 2: Cut the puff pastry dough.
 For this recipe, I have 2 sheets of puff pastry and I will cut each one into 6 equal rectangular pieces.
+To avoid getting your puff pastry stuck to your surface is best to flour the surface you’ll be working on.

 There are 3 common reasons why this happens.
 First, it can be that it had way too much filling so naturally it came out while baking.
 The second, the quesito wasn’t sealed.
 The third and most common reason is that the cream cheese is too warm before baking so it oozes out.